SimonLariz/httpbench/README.md

 - [ ] Support for POST request with request bodies
 - [ ] Integration with popular monitoring tools (e.g., Prometheus, Grafana)
 - [ ] Web-based dashboard for monitoring and analyzing benchmark results
-- [ ] Support for custom headers and cookies

 ## Contributing